antonioiuliano2/EDER-VIANN/README.md

 10) python3 R2_GenerateSeeds.py --Mode C

-    It will check whether the HTCondor jobs have been completed, if not it will give a warning.
+    FYI: It will check whether the HTCondor jobs have been completed, if not it will give a warning.
 If the jobs are completed it will remove duplicates from the seeds and generate the following message: "Seed generation is completed".

 11) python3 R3_FilterSeeds.py --Mode R